Ludwig Schuncke: Biography

 Schuncke dedicated his Grande Sonate in G minor, Op.
 3, to Schumann, who greatly admired the work, and in turn dedicated his Toccata in C major, Op.
 7, to Schuncke on its publication in 1834.
 In a letter dated 4 September 1834, Schumann wrote that his whole wealth could be summed up in three names: Henriette Voigt, Ernestine von Fricken and Ludwig Schuncke.

 Schumann's Carnaval, Op.
 9, had its origin in a set of variations on a Sehnsuchtswalzer by Franz Schubert.
 The catalyst for the variations may have been a work for piano and orchestra on the same theme by Schuncke (his Op.
 14).
 Schumann felt that Schuncke's heroic treatment was an inappropriate reflection of the tender nature of the Schubert piece, so he set out to approach his variations in a more intimate way, for piano solo.
 He worked on the piece in 1833 and 1834.
 The work was never completed, however, but he did re-use the opening 24 measures for the opening of Carnaval.

 Schuncke helped Schumann through his crisis of 1833–34, in which he had a serious depressive illness leading to a suicide attempt, and his brother and sister-in-law both died.
 Schumann in turn nursed Schuncke through his own final illness.
-Ludwig Schuncke died on 7 December 1834, two weeks before his 24th birthday, of tuberculosis.
+Ludwig Schuncke died on 7 December 1834, at age 23, of tuberculosis.
 He is buried in the Alter Johannisfriedhof in Leipzig.
 Schumann forever after kept Schuncke's death bed portrait in his own study, in a gallery of pictures hung above his piano.